Best Lunch Deals in Barcelona

 Koku Kitchen

 Koku Kitchen has become a huge favorite for many a ramen lover in Barcelona.
-Three friends; Ross, Mark and Robert first opened a ramen joint in the Gotico five years ago, and not much later another one in the Born, incorporating bao buns to the mix.
+Three friends; Ross, Mark and Robert first opened a ramen joint in the Gòtic five years ago, and not much later another one in the Born, and now also in Sant Antoni.

 The space in the Born is cool: when you come through the doors you find yourself in the bao space, stay here if you want to dig into their delicious bao buns or their Pho.
 But if it is ramen you’re after, follow the red neon sign downstairs (you’ll think you’re going down to an underground bunker), and you have found your destination.